kallyseyfu/fork-and-feast/README.md

 - 🔄 Fork and modify existing recipes
 - ⭐ Star and save favorite recipes
 - 💬 Comment and discuss recipes
+- 📸 Share recipe attempts with photos and reviews
 - 👥 User profiles and activity tracking
 - 🏷️ Recipe tagging and categorization
 - ⏱️ Cooking time and difficulty indicators
 - 🔍 Advanced filtering and search

+## Recipe Attempts Feature

+Users can now share their cooking experiences by uploading photos and writing reviews of their recipe attempts.
+This feature includes:

+- **Photo Upload**: Multiple photo uploads to showcase cooking results
+- **Star Rating**: Rate recipes from 1-5 stars
+- **Difficulty Assessment**: Share how difficult the recipe was for you
+- **Time Tracking**: Record how long the recipe took to make
+- **Detailed Reviews**: Write comprehensive reviews with tips and modifications
+- **Community Interaction**: Like and comment on other users' attempts
+- **Recipe Statistics**: View success rates, average ratings, and total attempts

 ## Tech Stack